 Mailbox provides configuration parameters to allow you to associate events with a mailbox.
 This allows you to wait on a mailbox message and another event at the same time.
 Mailbox provides two configuration parameters to support events for the reader(s) of the mailbox-notEmptyEvent and notEmptyEventId.
 These allow a mailbox reader to use an event object to wait for the mailbox message.
 Mailbox also provides two configuration parameters for the mailbox writer(s)-notFullEvent and notFullEventId.
-These allow a mailbox also provides two configuration parameters for the mailbox writer(s)-notFullEvent and notFullEventId.
 These allow mailbox writers to use an event object to wait for room in the mailbox.